Mike02150/latest_news_API/README.md

-Here’s a simple `README.md` file for your project that describes the functionality and how to run it:

----

 # CurrentsAPI News App

 This is a simple web application that fetches the latest news articles from the CurrentsAPI and allows users to search for news by keyword.
 It includes a loading indicator to enhance user experience by showing when data is being fetched.